mozilla/agithub/README.md

 The most striking quality of AGitHub is how closely its syntax emulates HTTP.
 In fact, you might find it even more convenient that HTTP, and almost as general (as far as REST APIs go, anyway).

-To put in another way, `agithub` knows everything it needs to about protocol (REST, HTTP, TCP), but assumes nothing about your upstream API.
 The examples below tend to use the GitHub API as a refence point, but it is no less easy to use `agithub` with, say, the Facebook Graph.

 ## Get